-Whether it’s playing with the latest robotic toy or talking to a smart speaker, more children are engaging with devices that connect to the internet than ever before.
-This has steadily been increasing over the past few years, with some industry experts predicting that there will be over 26 billion connected devices in our homes worldwide by 2020.
+Whether it’s playing with the latest robotic toy or talking to a smart speaker, more children are using devices that connect to the internet.
+This has increased over the past few years, with industry experts predicting that there will be over 26 billion connected devices in our homes worldwide by 2020.

 What is the Internet of Things?

-These connected devices can be activated by using voice commands, or controlled remotely by downloading and using an app or via a Bluetooth connection.
+These connected devices can be activated using voice commands, or controlled by downloading and using an app or via a Bluetooth connection.
 Examples of the Internet of Things include:

 What is the Internet of Toys?